-If you live in a coastal state, you’re already well aware of hurricane season, particularly in the aftermath of the devastation from Hurricanes Harvey and Irma.
-Hurricane Season officially falls between June 1 and November 30 on the Atlantic Coast and May 15 and November 30 on the Eastern Pacific.
+If you live in a coastal state, you’re already well aware of hurricane season.
+Hurricane season officially falls between June 1 and November 30 on the Atlantic Coast and May 15 and November 30 on the Eastern Pacific.

 Hurricanes are large storms that form over the ocean before they make their way toward land.
 The weather they bring with them can include heavy rainfall, strong winds, flooding, tornadoes, and more.
 Aside from the basic ways to prepare yourself for a hurricane—such as knowing evacuation routes and signing up for local weather alerts on your smartphone—you should get your home ready to withstand any potential damage, too.